dadepo/Webmuncher/README.md

 The available releases can be seen [here] (https://github.com/dadepo/Krwkrw/releases)

+The announcement for the most recent release can be seen [here](http://geekabyte.blogspot.nl/2015/09/krwkrw-013-released.html)

 ###How to use krwkrw.

 `krwkrw` is designed around the [Strategy Pattern] (http://en.wikipedia.org/wiki/Strategy_pattern).
 The main object that